The LMPS Pharmacy Practice Residency Program is focused on the development of the following ability-based outcomes in its residents:

-- Place a high priority on, and be accountable for, selecting and providing care to patients who are most likely to experience drug therapy problems.
-(CPRB 3.1.3)
+Place a high priority on, and be accountable for, selecting and providing appropriate care to patients who are most likely to experience drug therapy problems.
+(CPRB 3.1.1.a, 3.1.7)

-- Establish a respectful, professional, ethical relationship with the patient and/or their caregiver(s).
-(CPRB 3.1.4.a)
+Establish a respectful, professional and ethical relationship with the patient and/or their caregiver(s), by engaging in empathetic, compassionate, non-judgmental, culturally safe and tactful conversations.
+(CPRB 3.1.4, 3.1.8.a)

-- Develop a prioritized medical problem list and describe the currently active issues that are responsible for the patient’s admission or clinic visit.
-(CPRB 3.1.4.e)
+Develop a prioritized medical problem list and describe the active issues that are responsible for the patient’s admission or clinic visit.
+(CPRB 3.1.8.f)

-- Identify, prioritize, assess, and justify a list of reasonable therapeutic alternatives and discuss pros/cons of each, considering efficacy, safety, patient factors, administration issues, and cost.
-(CPRB 3.1.4.e)
+Identify, assess, and justify a list of reasonable therapeutic alternatives and integrate best available evidence into clinical decision-making with consideration of drug efficacy, safety, patient factors, administration issues, and cost.
+(CPRB 3.1.2.c, 3.1.8.f)

-- Effectively respond to medication- and practice-related questions and educate others in a timely manner, utilizing systematic literature search, critical appraisal skills and appropriate means of communication (verbal or written, as appropriate).
-(CPRB 3.5.1.a.b.c.d.e)
+Effectively respond to medication- and practice-related questions and educate others in a timely manner, select and navigate resources, utilize systematic literature search and critical appraisal skills to formulate a response shared verbally or in writing, as appropriate.
+(CPRB 3.1.2.a.b.c, 3.5.1.a.b.c.d.e)

 Attitudes and Behaviors (Professional Characteristics)

-Goal 3: Demonstrate the attitudes and behaviors that are hallmarks of a practice leader and mature professional.
+Goal 3: Demonstrate the attitudes and behaviors characteristic of a mature health care professional.

 The resident will:

-- Demonstrate commitment to the profession, collaboration and cooperation with other healthcare workers, and an understanding of the role of the pharmacist in the interprofessional team in the improvement of medication use for patients.
-(CPRB 3.1.1, 3.2.2, 3.3.3)
+Demonstrate commitment to the profession, collaboration and cooperation with other healthcare workers, and an understanding of the role of the pharmacist in the interprofessional team in the improvement of medication use for patients.
+(CPRB 184.108.40.206, 3.1.3.a.b.c.d, 3.2.2, 3.3.4)

 Direct Patient Care Rotation ITER (In-Training Evaluation of Resident)